aws-observability/aws-otel-test-framework/load-generator/README.md

 ### AWS OTel Collector Load Test Generator

+### Parameters for Metric Generation:
+1. Metric Count\
+   --metric_count, -m  : (default=1) the number of metrics that should be generated for each metric type.
+This amount of metrics will be updated and exported per period.

+2. Datapoint Count\
+   --flushInterval, -f : (default=1) the number of datapoints that should be created for each metric.
+Number of datapoints updated/exported per period shall be equal to Metric Count * Datapoint Count.

+3. Observation Interval\
+   --observationInterval, -o : (default=1000 ms) the interval (in ms) at which metric observations/values are updated.

+4. Collector Receiver Endpoint\
+   --url, -u

+5. Data Format\
+   --dataFormat -d (eg, otlp, statsd)

-### Parameters
+### Parameters for Trace Generation:

-1. Rate
+1. Rate\
-    1. --rate, -r  (eg, 1,000, 10,000 data points per second)
+   --rate, -r  (eg, 1,000, 10,000 data points per second)

-2. Metric Flush Interval
-    1. --flushInterval, -f (eg, 10s)

-3. Collector Receiver Endpoint
+2. Collector Receiver Endpoint\
-    1. --url, -u
+   --url, -u

-4. Data Format
+3. Data Format\
-    1. --dataFormat -d (eg, otlp, prometheus, xray)
+   --dataFormat -d (eg, otlp, prometheus, xray)

 ### OTLP Metrics Load Test Sample Command,

-The following is a list of optional command line flags for configuration of OTLP metrics:
+The following is a list of additional optional command line arguments applicable only for configuration of OTLP metrics:
-* `--flushInterval, -f` : (default=1000)the metric collection export interval
+* `--flushInterval, -f` : (default=1000 ms) the metric collection export interval (in ms).
-* `--metric_count, -m`: (default=1) the number of metrics that should be created for each metric type
-* `--datapointCount, -dp`: (default=1) the number of datapoints that should be created for each metric.
-* `--observationInterval, -o`: (default=1000) the interval at which metric observations/values are updated.
 * `--metricType, -mt`: (default=counter) Specify the type of metric - counter or gauge.

 ```